abhinavm945/Social-media-for-professionals/README.md

-# Trending Posts & Blogs Platform
+# Social Media for Professional Platform

 A modern and responsive web application that showcases trending posts and blogs based on engagement metrics such as likes and comments.